Humid subtropical climate: North America

 Snowfall varies greatly in this climate zone.
 In locations at the southern limits of this zone and areas around the Gulf Coast, cities such as Orlando, Tampa, Houston, New Orleans, and Savannah rarely see snowfall, which occurs, at most, a few times per generation.
-In Southern cities farther north or inland, such as Atlanta, Birmingham, Charlotte, Dallas, Memphis, Nashville, Oklahoma City, and Raleigh, snow only occasionally falls and is usually three inches or less.
+In cities farther north or inland, such as Atlanta, Charlotte, Dallas, Memphis, Nashville, and Raleigh, snow only occasionally falls and is usually three inches or less.
 However, for the majority of the winter here, temperatures remain above or well above freezing.
-At the northernmost limits of this zone, cities such as New York City, Philadelphia, and Baltimore typically see snowfall during the winter, with occasional heavy snowstorms.
+At the northernmost limits of this zone, cities such as New York City, Philadelphia, Baltimore, Washington, D.C., and Louisville typically see snowfall during the winter, with occasional heavy snowstorms.
 Still, average temperatures during a typical winter hover just above freezing at these locations.

-Precipitation is plentiful in the humid subtropical climate zone in North America – but with significant variations in terms of wettest/driest months and seasons.
-Much of the interior South, including Tennessee, Kentucky, and the northern halves of Mississippi and Alabama, tends to have a winter or spring (not summer) precipitation maximum.
-Closer to the South Atlantic and Gulf coasts, there is a summer maximum, with July or August usually the wettest month – as at Norfolk, Cape Hatteras and Jacksonville, North Carolina, Charleston, South Carolina, Mobile, Alabama and New Orleans.
-A semblance of a monsoon pattern (dry winters/wet summers) is evident along the Atlantic coast from southern North Carolina (Wilmington, North Carolina area) south to Florida.
+Precipitation is plentiful in North America's humid subtropical climate zone – but with significant variations in terms of wettest/driest months and seasons.
+Locations on the northern edge of the zone such as the Jersey Shore, and Northern Kentucky typically features relatively consistent precipitation patterns throughout the course of the year.
+In contrast, much of the interior Southern United States, including Tennessee, sections of Kentucky, and the northern halves of Mississippi and Alabama, tends to have a winter or spring (not summer) precipitation maximum.
+Closer to the Atlantic and Gulf coasts, there is a summer maximum, with July or August usually the wettest month – such as in Jacksonville, Charleston, Mobile, New Orleans, and Virginia Beach.
+A semblance of a monsoon pattern (dry winters/wet summers) is evident along the Atlantic coast from the Chesapeake Bay region and the Outer Banks south to Florida.
 The seasonal monsoon is much stronger on the Florida peninsula, as most locations in Florida have dry winters and wet summers.

 In addition, areas in Texas that are slightly inland from the Gulf of Mexico, such as Austin and San Antonio that border the semi-arid climate zone, generally see a peak of precipitation in May, a drought-like nadir in mid-summer and a secondary, if not equal, precipitation peak in September or October.
 Areas further south along South Texas' Gulf Coast (Brownsville), which closely border tropical climate classification, typically have a strong September precipitation maximum, and a tendency toward dry conditions in winter with rain increasing in spring, with December or January often the driest months.

+Central America

+In Central America there are small areas of Cfa and Cwa climates.
+Areas where the climate can be found is in the high elevations of Trans-Mexican Volcanic Belt and Sierra Madre Oriental.
+Despite being located at higher elevations, these locations have summers that are too warm to qualify as a subtropical highland climate.
+These highland areas feature summer temperatures that are warm enough to fall outside the subtropical highland climate category Cw.